Melinda Clarke: Public image

 Two action figures have been made of Clarke.
 The first was for her role as Jessica Priest in Spawn (1997) and the second was for her role as Velasca from the television series Xena: Warrior Princess (1997).
 In August 2005, TV Guide ranked her at No. 5 on their list of "TV's Top Ten Scene Stealers".
 Clarke has often portrayed characters that are tough, manipulative and villains.
 In 2011, she said that fans and viewers of Nikita wanted her character Amanda to be "evil" and "as bad as possible".
 Clarke described her The O.C. character Julie Cooper by saying: "You believe your character's truth—and her truth was maintaining this beautiful façade.
 Physically and monetarily.
 But ultimately she is an outsider, and that's what Josh has explained is the biggest theme of this show: everyone is really an outsider.
 They were one, or they become an outsider, or they feel like an outsider."

 During her career, Clarke has appeared in magazine covers and pictorials such as In Touch Weekly, Fangoria, and Regard magazine.

 Personal life

-Clarke was married to Ernie Mirich from 1997 to 2005, and they have a daughter born in 2000.
+Clarke was married to Ernie Mirich from 1997 to 2005, and they have a daughter.
 In September 2015, Clarke married Adam Farmer in a ceremony held in Dana Point, California.